ExpressGateway/express-gateway.io/README.md

 This is the repository of the website [express-gateway.io](https://express-gateway.io).
 It is hosted directly from the repository as a [GitHub Pages](https://pages.github.com/) website.

-The main branch for this repository if `dev`.
+The main branch for this repository is `dev`.

 The live site is published off `gh-pages`.